-Former San Francisco 49ers QB Jimmy Garoppolo Bumped to Plan B
+Former San Francisco 49ers QB Jimmy Garoppolo bumped to Plan B

 Teams will often try and control narratives by leaking bits and pieces to the media, and this to me looked like an obvious attempt to push some messaging through just in case things went south with Aaron Rodgers.

-According to an ESPN article that was posted today, discussions between the Jets and Rodgers were set to continue today.
+According to an ESPN article, discussions between the Jets and Rodgers were set to continue Tuesday.
 Ian Rapoport confirmed that the Jets had been given permission by the Packers to talk to Rodgers, meaning there is a clear and obvious willingness on their part to make a deal.

 Although we can’t confirm that the Jets and Packers have agreed to trade compensation, teams rarely give other teams permission to talk to their player without at least scoping out the parameters of any potential deal.